 Stage One: Beginnings

 The activity usually begins with faintly registered sounds.
-This is usually a scratching noise, which may be disregarded as being made by rodents or to be the sounds of water pipes.
-These noises are usually only heard at night.
+This is usually a scratching noise, which might be disregarded as rodents or related to water pipes, etc. These noises are usually only heard at night.

 Stage Two: Noises

-These sounds will then become harder to ignore.
-These noises resemble knuckles knocking on wood or other objects such as glass.
-Sometimes, very loud cracking or unexplained banging noises are heard but this is less likely.
-Objects can sometimes be felt to vibrate.
-At this stage the activity may also be heard during daylight hours.
+The sounds will become harder to ignore.
+At this point, the noises might resemble knuckles knocking on wood or another objects such as glass.
+Sometimes, very loud cracking or unexplained banging noises are heard but this is less common.
+Objects might vibrate.
+At this stage, the activity might also be heard during daylight hours.

 Stage Three: Moving Objects

-Mathews does state that sometimes Stage Three begins at the same time as Stage Two.
-Objects may be moved inexplicably.
+Mathews says that sometimes Stage Three begins at the same time as Stage Two.
+Objects might be moved inexplicably.
 Stone throwing, or lithobolia, is very common.
-Objects may disappear and reappear.
-This activity usually focuses around a certain type of object such as a specific ornament or keys.
-It’s rare to actually see the item be moved.
-Items may be hot to the touch immediately thereafter.
+Objects might disappear and reappear.
+This activity usually focuses on a certain item or type of object such as a specific ornament or keys.
+It’s rare to actually see the item moved.
+The object might be hot to the touch immediately after.

 Stage Four: Apports and Disapports